Grand Canyon Conservancy: Grand Canyon Conservancy Field Institute

 The Grand Canyon Conservancy Field Institute was founded in 1993 to support the Grand Canyon National Park's efforts to offer educational and interpretive services.
 The Field Institute offers over 360 guided hiking, art classes backpacking and river rafting tours and classes at Grand Canyon National Park annually.

 The Canyon Field School is a collaborative program between Grand Canyon National Park Service, Grand Canyon Conservancy Field Institute, Arizona Public Service (APS), The McCain Institute, and the Udall Foundation to expand youth education programs at Grand Canyon National Park.
 Through this program, hundreds of youth will have an opportunity to discover, explore, and learn about by participating in outdoor experiences.

 Grand Canyon Artist-in-Residence Program

-Grand Canyon Conservancy's Artist in Residence program began in 2021 and hosts individual artists from around the world who wish to engage with Grand Canyon National Park and its people during a four-to-eight-week residency at the South Rim in Arizona.
+Grand Canyon Conservancy's Artist in Residence program hosts individual artists from around the world who wish to engage with Grand Canyon National Park and its people during a three-to-ten-week residency at the South Rim in Arizona.
 The program is designed to support artists with a well-developed body of work that engages contemporary themes, especially those tied to conservation, cultural identity, and community.
+The Grand Canyon Conservancy took over operations of the artist in residence program starting in 2020 but the history of the program goes back to the 20th century.

-Previous Artists-in-Residence have included:
+Notable Artists-in-Residence have included: